Minor in possession

 How can I get my license back?

-• successfully complete all applicable tests.
+• Successfully complete all applicable tests.

-• pay licensing fees.
+• Pay licensing fees.

-• pay a $75 reissue fee.
+• Pay the reissue fee.

 Related laws